Skip to main content

 What Is the Law Surrounding Artificial Insemination?

-Artificial insemination raises a number of legal concerns.
-Most states' laws provide that a child born as a result of artificial insemination using the husband's sperm is presumed to be the husband's legal child.
+Artificial insemination raises legal concerns.
+Most states' laws provide that a child born from artificial insemination using the husband's sperm is the husband's legal child.

 Most states have "presumption" laws, which presume that a child born to a married woman is the child of her husband, and the designation of the husband as the father in a case involving artificial insemination derives from those laws.

-When a child is born after artificial conception using the sperm of a third-party donor the law is less clear.
-Some states stipulate that the child is presumed to be the legal child of the mother and her husband, whereas others leave open the possibility that the child could be declared illegitimate.
+When a child is born after artificial conception using the sperm of a third-party donor, the law is less clear.
+Some states stipulate that the child is the legal child of the mother and her husband.
+But others leave open the possibility that the child could be illegitimate.

 What Is In Vitro Fertilization?

 The process of in vitro fertilization (IVF) and egg transplantation involves the fertilization of the egg outside the womb.
-This procedure has caused several questions as to the rights of the various parties and remedies available to them if wrongful acts occur related to the procedure.
+This procedure has caused several questions about the rights of the parties and remedies available to them if wrongful acts occur related to the procedure.
+It is one of the more commonly used processes within assisted reproductive technology.

 What Is the Law Surrounding In Vitro Fertilization?